Charlotte de Turckheim

 Anne-Charlotte de Turckheim (born 5 April 1955) is a French actress, screenwriter, comedian and film producer.

+Personal life

 Born in Montereau-Fault-Yonne, Seine-et-Marne, France, the daughter of Françoise Husson and Arnaud de Turckheim, a member of a noble Protestant family from Alsace, Charlotte de Turckheim studied theater after completing her baccalauréat degree.
 She has appeared in numerous films.